 - Self service model everywhere.
 Grocery store, restaurants etc

 - Health conscience.
-Swedes do some form of phyical activity 3-5 times a week.
-Gym / run / padel etc
+Swedes do some form of physical activity 3-5 times a week.
+Gym / run / Padel etc

 - Clean everywhere.
-Even the design choices are frekishly minimal and clean.
+Even the design choices are freakishly minimal and clean.

 Things I love here –

 - Punctual and predictable public transport system.
 A single ticket purchased can be used to travel for 90 minutes on trains, trams, busses and boats.

 - Access to green patches, public spaces.
 At any given time, You can take a 15 minute ride to be in a real dense jungle.

 - All services linked to your social security number – bank, mobile connections, rent, electricity etc.

 - Social safety net – separate provisions for sick pay, parental leave.
 Unemployment benefits, job safety via Unions, Pension, free education for dependents etc

 - Healthy work-life balance.
 You can switch off your brains and rejuvenate.

 - Concept of Lagom and The laws of Jante.